 Our lab is made up of a highly engaged and collaborative team of scientists in the Perelman School of Medicine at the University of Pennsylvania dedicated to: 1) developing methods that analyze big data to understand complex biological systems and 2) putting these methods and big data into the hands of every biologist.
-We are currently adding highly motivated programmers/software engineers, postdocs, graduate students, and undergraduate students to our team.
 Read through the appropriate heading below for information about joining the lab.

 Programmer & Software Engineer Positions

 The Greene lab welcomes applications for computational postdoctoral positions at the University of Pennsylvania Perelman School of Medicine.
 The Greene lab's overarching goal is to transform how we understand complex biological systems by developing and applying computational algorithms that effectively model processes by integrating multiple types of big data from diverse experiments.
 Our goal is to then put these algorithms into the hands of biologists, through the development of usable webservers, the dissemination of successful applications, and the distribution of open source software.

 Postdocs in our lab contribute to the development of new analytical methods and/or the application of these methods to new datasets.
 Postdocs will have the opportunity to work with large collections of genomic data, both publicly available and from collaborative projects, and to extract testable biological hypotheses from these large collections.
 Research projects center around new computational methods to integrate genomic data as well as to incorporate additional environmental and phenotypic information with these genomic data.
 Postdocs are expected to contribute to the lab's culture of open scientific discovery and to share methodological advances and biological discoveries at both national and international venues.